tk-notes/lucas-meier-blog/content/notes/2023/04/cait-sith-security-1-echo-broadcast/index.md

 \end{matrix}
 $$

-Now, get rid of communication.
+Now, we employ a classic trick, and are trying to get rid of $F[\text{SyncComm}]$.
+Our strategy to do this will be to inline all of the variables in a common mutable functionality:

 $$
 \begin{matrix}